T-Stewart25/2048-AI-Agent/README.md

 Developed entirely in Python, the project showcases multiple functionalities such as manual gameplay, hyperparameter tuning, multi-threaded training, results aggregation, and real-time demonstrations of the best-performing AI models.
 The GUI is designed for an intuitive user experience and provides visual feedback during training and evaluation.

+To examine the game specifically, please go to the game repository at [2048 Game](https://github.com/T-Stewart25/2048-Game).

 ## **Key Features**

 - **Expectimax Agent**: Leverages the Expectimax algorithm for strategic decision-making.